carlosperate/awesome-microbit/README.md

 - [Accessory Guide](https://microbit.org/buy/accessories/) - A constantly updated list of accessories for the micro:bit.
 - [BtleJack](https://github.com/virtualabs/btlejack) - Based on the micro:bit, it provides everything you need to sniff, jam and hijack Bluetooth Low Energy devices.
 - [Hardware Simulation with QEMU](https://www.qemu.org/2019/05/22/microbit/) - Emulation support for the micro:bit is available from QEMU 4.0 and can be used for low-level software testing and development.
-- [micro:bit USB Grapher](https://github.com/bsiever/microbit-usb-grapher) - A web page that can that can graph, manipulate, and save data collected on the micro:bit.
+- [micro:bit USB Grapher](https://github.com/bsiever/microbit-usb-grapher) - A web page using WebUSB to graph, manipulate, and save data collected on the micro:bit.

 ## ⚖️ License